fzhangcode/chuangqi/content/publication/kim_wang/index.md

 ---
-title: "Kim, S.*, Wang, C.*, et al, Scientific Reports.
-Deep transfer learning for Lens-free digital in-line holography (LDIH) images in the context of cellular analyses."
+title: "Kim, S.*, Wang, C.*, et al. Deep transfer learning for Lens-free digital in-line holography (LDIH) images in the context of cellular analyses.
+Scientific Reports."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here